YU000jp/logseq-plugin-bullet-point-custom-icon/readme.md

 # Logseq Plugin: Bullet Point Custom Icon

+- Use custom icons for bullets with specific tags.

-- Development stage (not published yet) 👷🚧
+- Not published yet 👷🚧

 > [Release](https://github.com/YU000jp/logseq-plugin-bullet-point-custom-icon/releases) information is on the right.
 Load files at developer mode.